 Natural Pain Relief and Prevention

-Obesity is a major cause of joint pain in dogs and cats, as carrying around all of that extra weight puts stress the joints.
+While a bigger cat or dog may look extra cute and cuddly, obesity is a major cause of joint pain in dogs and cats, as carrying around all of that extra weight stresses the joints.
 Body fat also increases the inflammation causing joint pain.

 That’s why weight management is a key preventative.
 Keep your pets in shape through regular exercise and a healthy, well-rounded diet.
 If your dog or cat is already exhibiting signs of joint pain, a vet can help prescribe gentle exercises to get those joints moving again.

 - Turmeric: Turmeric is prized for its high concentrations of curcumin, which has been shown effective as anti-inflammatory in preliminary clinical trials for the treatment of arthritis.
+Turmeric for dogs and cats supports joint health.
 Turmeric is a key component of golden paste, which also contains black pepper and coconut.
 These latter ingredients help overcome turmeric’s low bioavailability, which is the measure of how well the body absorbs nutrients.
 Bioenhancers such as piperine (found in black pepper) and fats (like healthy fats found in coconut) can increase absorption.

 Want to learn more about natural nutrition?
 Check out our blog posts on: